Modifications of the BIC for order selection in finite mixture models: Main results

 \begin{proof} See \citet[Thm.
 2.4.1 and Lem.
-3.10]{van-de-Geer:2000aa}. \end{proof} \begin{rem} Alternatively to the bracketing entropy condition, above, one can also verify that ${\cal F}$ is a GC class via random covering entropy methods (see, e.g., \citealp[Sec.
+3.10]{van-de-Geer:2000aa}. \end{proof} \begin{rem} As an alternative to the bracketing entropy condition, above, one can also verify that ${\cal F}$ is a GC class via random covering entropy methods (see, e.g., \citealp[Sec.
 3.6]{van-de-Geer:2000aa}).
 We do not use such conditions in this text since bracketing entropy bounds pair better with the rest of our theoretical approach as shall be seen, in the sequel. \end{rem}

 \begin{rem} Throughout this text, we shall assume that all random quantities of interest are measurable.
-Indeed, all of the classes ${\cal F}$ considered in this work can be understood as classes of Caratheodory integrands that are indexed by Euclidean spaces and thus are measurable, with measurable maxima/minima, sums, compositions, and other required manipulations (cf. \citealp[Ch.
+Indeed, all of the classes ${\cal F}$ considered in this work can be understood as classes of Carathéodory integrands that are indexed by Euclidean spaces and thus are measurable, with measurable maxima/minima, sums, compositions, and other required manipulations (cf. \citealp[Ch.
 14]{rockafellar2009variational}). \end{rem}